 \subsection{Discussion}

 Our results show that among the models we evaluated, only GPT-3.5 \texttt{text-davinci-003} exhibit non-trivial entity tracking behavior.
-While its performance does decrease as the number of operations increases, the model still produced many accurate predictions even after six or seven relevant operations.
-Furthermore, through the experiment where the description of the initial state and operations differed in form in the demonstration examples, we also ruled out the possibility that these two examples are teaching the model this task or that the model is relying on superficial slot-filling heuristics.
+While its performance does decrease as the number of operations increases, the model still produced many accurate predictions even after six or seven sequences of operations.
+Furthermore, through the AltForms experiment with low lexical overlap between demonstration/test, we also ruled out the possibility that the demonstrations are teaching the model this task or that the model is primarily relying on superficial slot-filling heuristics.
 Therefore, we conclude that \texttt{text-davinci-003} does have some capacity to track discourse entities in linguistically expressed contexts.
 To a lesser extent, we also observed this capacity in the highly context-dependent AmbiRef and MoveContents experiments.
 This provides further evidence against superficial heuristics in the performance we observe; at the same time, this highlights scenarios in which even the most recent models exhibit difficulties.

-On the other hand, entity tracking behavior did not surface in the GPT-3 \texttt{davinci} (likely of similar size as GPT-3.5 \texttt{text-davinci-003}), a model pretrained primarily on text corpora on the next word prediction objective.
+On the other hand, entity tracking behavior did not surface in GPT-3 \texttt{davinci} (likely of similar size as GPT-3.5 \texttt{text-davinci-003}), a model pretrained primarily on text corpora on the next word prediction objective.
 This was also true for denoising models that have been finetuned on many tasks combined with instructions and demonstrations: the Flan-T5 models also showed near-zero accuracy on non-trivial examples.

-These results show that there exists a language model that can perform entity tracking to some degree, but this capacity does not necessarily surface in all sufficiently large models trained on large corpora.
+Our results overall show that there exists a language model that can perform entity tracking to some degree, but this capacity does not necessarily surface in all sufficiently large models trained on large corpora.
 Then, which factors are responsible for this difference?
 Given that \texttt{davinci} and \texttt{text-davinci-003} differ along at least two dimensions (\texttt{text-davinci-003} is based on a model that was trained on code and it was trained with additional human feedback \citep{ouyang2022training}; see Table~\ref{tab:in-context-models}), our initial results do not shed light on what exactly contributes to this difference.
-We therefore conducted a follow-up experiment where we compared a range of GPT-3 and GPT-3.5 models to identify a factor that contributes to the stark difference between \texttt{davinci} and \texttt{text-davinci-003}.\footnote{To limit inference costs, we used the same subsample of data as in the AltForms experiment.}
+We therefore conducted a follow-up experiment where we compared a range of GPT-3 and GPT-3.5 models to identify factors that contribute to the stark difference between \texttt{davinci} and \texttt{text-davinci-003}.\footnote{To limit inference costs, we used the same subsample of data as in the AltForms experiment.}